epiliper/rumina/README.md

 ```

 This will compile the rust components of the pipeline, set up a python virtual environment with the necessary packages, and create a script named `rumina` to enable running RUMINA from any directory.
 This script will be located in `$HOME/.cargo/bin/`

+RECOMMENDED: Using this option may yield performance gains, as several of the optimization steps during compilation are too machine-specific to be used in release binaries.

 ### Usage: